 Often people ask me how I started the blog, and Kalyn’s Kitchen actually began with an offhand remark made by my brother Rand.
 One day in early 2005 I was complaining about how hard it was to keep up with friends asking me to email them recipes, and he said, “Maybe you should just put your recipes on a blog.”
 At that time I had no idea there were people on the internet writing about food, and certainly could never have imagined how food blogging would ultimately change my life.

 My Family is the Greatest

-My talented brother Rand is still involved with this blog, and he creates beautiful pins and Facebook videos, and Kalyn’s Kitchen certainly wouldn’t be the same without him.
+My talented brother Rand is still involved with this blog, and he creates beautiful pins and Facebook videos and also shares my videos on Instagram and TikTok, and Kalyn’s Kitchen certainly wouldn’t be the same without him.
 (Thanks Rand!)
 He’s also a willing taste tester whenever he makes a visit to Utah.

 I also have eight more brothers and sisters who do a lot to enrich my life.
-Thanks to my sisters, brothers, sister-in-laws, and brother in laws Sandee, Clayton, Pam, Kelly, Mark, Lisa, Janet, Dave, Amy, Laurel, Carl, Vida, Dan, Val, and Jon for all they do for me.
-There are also 39 nieces and nephews and more than 82 great-nieces and nephews who occasionally make an appearance here, including my nephew Jake and my niece Kara, who are my cooking assistants on a regular basis.
+Thanks to my sisters, brothers, and their spouses, Sandee, Clayton, Pam, Kelly, Mark, Lisa, Janet, Dave, Amy, Laurel, Carl, Vida, Dan, Val, and Jon for all they do for me.
+There are also 39 nieces and nephews and 70+ great-nieces and nephews who occasionally make an appearance here, including my nephew Jake and my niece Kara, who are my cooking assistants when I have a big recipe testing day.